aramperes/nut-rs/README.md

 You can turn on SSL support by adding `.with_ssl(true)` in the `ConfigBuilder`.
 This requires the `ssl` feature, which uses `rustls` under the hood.

-Note that this crate turns off all certificate validation at the moment, effectively giving a false sense of security.
+Note that, by default, `.with_ssl(true)` will enable **strict** verification.
+This means it will verify the server certificate's DNS entries, check for revocation, and verify the chain using the local root trust.
+You must also ensure that the connection hostname is a valid DNS name (e.g. `localhost`, not `127.0.0.1`).

-If you'd like to contribute to this, see issue #8.
+If the server is using a self-signed certificate, and you'd like to ignore the strict validation, you can add `.with_insecure_ssl(true)` along with `.with_ssl(true)`.